This quite basic information is largely for the benefit of our younger group of client/collectors. This group is growing in number.

 The earliest period consisted of simple robust furniture made by joiners from mature oak grown on the estate.

-Note the evolution of styles below, in this case we show examples from the 17th century, into the early 19th century:
+Note the evolution of styles, in this case we show examples from the 17th century, into the early 19th century:

 With the increase in prosperity, and the accession of Charles ll, walnut furniture emerges.
 It is costly, requiring skilled cabinet-makers rather than estate joiners.